pkmn/engine/README.md

 The driver depends on being able to find compiled Node/WASM add-ons in `node_modules/@pkmn/engine/build/lib` in order to be useful.
-When you install the package a [`postinstall` lifecycle script](https://docs.npmjs.com/cli/v8/using-npm/scripts) will run [`src/tools/install.ts`](src/tools/install.ts) which will check for a compatible `zig` compiler and download one to `node_module/@pkmn/engine/build/bin` if it can't find one, as well as downloading the appropriate Node headers so that it can successfully build the add-ons natively.
+When you install the package a [`postinstall` lifecycle script](https://docs.npmjs.com/cli/v8/using-npm/scripts) will run [`install-pkmn-engine`](src/tools/install.ts) which will check for a compatible `zig` compiler (see above regarding minimum version) and download one to `node_module/@pkmn/engine/build/bin` if it can't find one, as well as looking for (and downloading, if necessary) the required Node headers required to successfully build the add-ons natively.

-If you have configured NPM to ignore scripts you must either run `node_modules/@pkmn/engine/build/tools/install.js` manually or build the add-ons manually and place the artifacts in the expected paths.
+**If you have configured NPM to ignore scripts you must either run `install-pkmn-engine` manually or build the add-ons manually and place the artifacts in the expected paths.**

 ### `pkmn`